roachhd/8-bits/README.md

 ## now with imgur support

-[Register your own imgur app](https://api.imgur.com/) and enter the info on `/js/custom/make8bitart.js` at line 91.
+[Register your own imgur app](https://api.imgur.com/) and enter the info on `/js/custom/make8bitart.js`.

 ##